-With $107 billion in annual revenue, Amazon leads the online retail industry in sales and shopper engagement.
+With $135.99 billion in annual revenue in 2016, Amazon leads the online retail industry in sales and shopper engagement.
 As of 2016, the e-commerce giant carries more than 12 million products directly and 340 million products from third-party sellers.
 Internet retailers – from small businesses to enterprise corporations – looking to boost profits and build brand awareness can benefit from tapping into Amazon’s unmatched customer base.

 In this high-volume marketplace, great product descriptions are the key to visibility and conversion.
 Adherence to Amazon’s product description guidelines and a basic understanding of the platform’s ranking algorithm are important as you create concise, optimized descriptions.

 Do your research.

 “Customer Obsession” is one of Amazon’s core values, encouraging leaders to start with the customer and work backwards.
 This approach can be applied when writing product descriptions as well.
 Before you begin, determine who your target customer is and why your product matters to him.
 Read customer reviews of similar products on Amazon to gauge consumer sentiment, and use this data to craft a product description that proactively addresses customer concerns and highlights features they care about.

 With more than 2 million third-party sellers on Amazon, all of whom are competing for the Buy Box in their respective categories, it is critical that customers do not lose interest in your product halfway through the description.
 Irrelevant or disorganized content will drive shoppers to the next listing.
 Be concise, specific and compelling; a great product description engages the customer with clearly defined features, a distinct competitive advantage, and a call to action.